hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Frontdoor Rule.
+* `name` - (Required) The name which should be used for this Front Door Rule.
 Possible values must be between 1 and 260 characters in length, begin with a letter and may contain only letters and numbers.
-Changing this forces a new Frontdoor Rule to be created.
+Changing this forces a new Front Door Rule to be created.

-* `cdn_frontdoor_rule_set_id` - (Required) The resource ID of the Frontdoor Rule Set for this Frontdoor Rule.
-Changing this forces a new Frontdoor Rule to be created.
+* `cdn_frontdoor_rule_set_id` - (Required) The resource ID of the Front Door Rule Set for this Front Door Rule.
+Changing this forces a new Front Door Rule to be created.

-* `order` - (Required) The order in which the rules will be applied for the Frontdoor Endpoint.
+* `order` - (Required) The order in which the rules will be applied for the Front Door Endpoint.
 The order value should be sequential and begin at `1`(e.g. `1`, `2`, `3`...).
-A Frontdoor Rule with a lesser order value will be applied before a rule with a greater order value.
+A Front Door Rule with a lesser order value will be applied before a rule with a greater order value.

-->**NOTE:** If the Frontdoor Rule has an order value of `0` they do not require any conditions and the actions will always be applied.
+->**NOTE:** If the Front Door Rule has an order value of `0` they do not require any conditions and the actions will always be applied.

 * `actions` - (Required) An `actions` block as defined below.